Urdhva Mukha Svanasana (Upward Facing Dog Pose)

 Cobra Pose and Upward dog pose looks quite similar but there is a difference between the two that every yoga practitioner must know.
 In the Cobra Pose, the entire lower body remains in touch with the ground, where groins area and thighs remain fully on the ground to make a deep backbend.

-On the other hand in Upward Dog Pose, the lower body from the ankles to the hips remains above the floor in the air.
+In Upward Dog Pose, the lower body from the ankles to the hips remains above the floor in the air.
 The body weight in this pose remains on the upper part of the feet and the palms.
 So in this pose, the arms and the shoulder strength are put to test.

 If you are new to the world of Yoga then it will be better that you start with Cobra pose before going full-fledged for Upward Facing Dog Pose (Urdhva Mukha Svanasana).
-Yoga practitioners who have a very strong back then they should go for Upward Facing Dog Pose than Cobra Pose.
+Yoga practitioners who have a very strong back should go for Upward Facing Dog Pose than Cobra Pose.
 Upward Facing Dog Pose is more difficult and more beneficial for the practitioners than the Cobra Pose.

 Upward Dog Pose works to a great extent for the strength of the spine, arms, and shoulders, it also boosts energy in the body, so it can also be included in flow yoga sequences.
 The regular practice of this pose will prepare the body for more intense yoga poses.